Phonon anomalies within the polar charge density wave phase of the structurally chiral superconductor Mo$_3$Al$_2$C: Introduction

 \section{Introduction}

-In the year of 1965, Anderson and Blount first proposed the concept of ferroelectric metals or polar metals ~\cite{Anderson_1965_PhysRevLett}.
-Although it is proposed long ago and many compounds were predicted~\cite{Benedek_2016_JMCC,Young_2023PRM}, only a few examples are experimentally verified, as ferroelectricity and metallicity are traditionally considered incompatible~\cite{Zhou_2020_review,Ghosez_2022_review,Bhowal_arxiv2022_review}.
+In 1965, Anderson and Blount first proposed the concept of ferroelectric metals or polar metals ~\cite{Anderson_1965_PhysRevLett}.
+Although they were proposed long ago and many compounds were predicted~\cite{Benedek_2016_JMCC,Young_2023PRM}, only a few examples have been experimentally verified, as ferroelectricity and metallicity have traditionally been considered to be incompatible~\cite{Zhou_2020_review,Ghosez_2022_review,Bhowal_arxiv2022_review}.
 Hence, considerable attention is being directed towards exploring various unconventional mechanisms to realize polar metal phases~\cite{Benedek_2016_JMCC,Zhou_2020_review,Ghosez_2022_review,Bhowal_arxiv2022_review}.
 The decoupled electron mechanism~\cite{Anderson_1965_PhysRevLett,Puggioni_2014_NC,Kim_2016_nature}, which involves a significant separation between the density of states of polar modes and the Fermi level, results in the polar distortion being decoupled from the itinerant electrons surrounding the Fermi sea~\cite{He_2016_PhysRevB,Shi_2013_NatMat,Lei_2018_NanoLett,Benedek_2011_PhysRevLett}.
-Another unconventional mechanism for the coexistence of polarization and conductivity is demonstrated experimentally by switchable ferroelectric metal WTe$_2$ and 1T$'$-MoTe$_2$~\cite{Fei_2018_nature,MoTe} via interlayer sliding mechanism, which corresponds to the decoupled space mechanism.
-The third unconventional mechanism is via polar bulking in hyperferroelectric metals being resistant to itinerant electrons, as predicted in hexagonal ABC compounds (LiGaGe type)~\cite{Garrity_2014_PhysRevLett}.
+Another unconventional mechanism for the coexistence of polarization and conductivity was demonstrated experimentally by the switchable ferroelectric metal WTe$_2$ and 1$T'$-MoTe$_2$~\cite{Fei_2018_nature,MoTe} via the interlayer sliding mechanism, which corresponds to the decoupled space mechanism.
+A third unconventional mechanism is polar bulking in hyperferroelectric metals resistant to itinerant electrons, as predicted in hexagonal $ABC$ compounds (LiGaGe type)~\cite{Garrity_2014_PhysRevLett}.